sebelga/google-datastore-blog-app/README.md

 More info about dataloader: https://github.com/facebook/dataloader

 gstore has a helper function `createDataLoader()` to generate a DataLoader instance that works with the batch operation (several get key at once) on Google Datastore.
+From the documentation of the Datastore:
+"Cloud Datastore supports batch operations which allow it to operate on multiple objects in a single Cloud Datastore call.

+Such batch calls are faster than making separate calls for each individual entity because they incur the overhead for only one service call.
+If multiple entity groups are involved, the work for all the groups is performed in parallel on the server side."